CGamesPlay/dotfiles/README.md

 # Welcome to my dotfiles

 Feel free to use anything here.
-My install script is based on make:
+This repository is designed to be managed with [dfm](https://github.com/CGamesPlay/dfm).

 ```
-# First see what it will do:
+# Install on a new machine
-make install -n
+./bootstrap.sh
-# Then actually install it:
+# Add a new config file to the repo
-make install
+dfm add ~/.config/fish/functions/cool.fish
-# Maybe you want a non-standard directory:
+git add files/.config/fish/functions/cool.fish
-make install TARGET=/other/path
+git commit -m "Added cool function"
-# Maybe you hate it all
+git push
-make install uninstall
+# Update config on other machines
-# Copy the files from the destinations into the git repo.
+git pull
-make import
+dfm link
 ```